Driving Technology & Its Role in Your Fleet’s Future06 Jun 2018, Posted by General, Industry Information in

 It’s easy to suggest that every truck driver should go out and earn an advanced engineering degree to prepare themselves for the future, but that isn’t easily attainable for many of them.
 It may also be short-sighted, as much could happen in the future to deter the adoption of self-driving trucks, such as government regulation and bad publicity.
 Although scientists and researchers may agree that self-driving vehicles are statistically safer than human drivers, getting public opinion on their side ought to be a long and bitter battle.

 Technology is always changing, so you should always be in the know about how it will impact your fleet.
 At McPherson, we guarantee that our knowledge will save you money and time.
-Contact us today to learn about our total petroleum management solutions that we’ve spent 40 years refining.
+Contact us today to learn about our total petroleum management solutions that we’ve spent decades refining.

 About: McPherson Oil is proud to distribute ExxonMobil products in the southeast including Alabama, Arkansas, Florida Panhandle, Georgia, Louisiana, Mississippi and Tennessee.